 - Easy to produce and remove

 - Lightweight, especially when compared with metallic formwork

 - Workable, allowing any shape, size and height

 However, before using timber its condition must be checked carefully, making sure it is free of termites.
 Timber formwork also has two limitations that must be considered: it has a short life span and is time consuming in large projects.
 In general, timber formwork is recommended when labor costs are low, or when complex concrete sections require flexible formwork.

 Plywood is often used used along with timber.
 It is a manufactured wooden material, which is available in different sizes and thicknesses.
 In formwork applications, it is mainly used for sheathing, decking and form linings.

 Plywood formwork has similar properties as timber formwork, including strength, durability and being lightweight.

 Metallic Formwork: Steel and Aluminum

-Steel formwork is becoming more popular due to its long service life and multiple reuses.
+Steel formwork and steel hardware is becoming more popular due to its long service life and multiple reuses.
 Although it is costly, steel formwork is useful for multiple projects, and it is a viable option when many opportunities for reuse are expected.

 The following are some of the main features of steel formwork: